 We are releasing the project open source after a little more user testing, so it can be affordably made at the community level by makers, engineers, tinkerers, and hobbyists.
 The total cost will be less than $300 to source and assemble 3D printed parts, an Arduino board, bluechip module and other components, and can be built as a weekend project.

-- Order a USB LipSync that has been quality checked by our R&D Team for $250 Canadian:
+- Order a LipSync kit for $250 Canadian:

-For more information about Lipsync or to download the resources, please visit this site.
+For more information about Lipsync or to download the resources, code, and 3d files, please visit this site.